-of token s).
-We use the follow ing

-performance metrics

-SR. It is define d as the ra itio of the

-number of successfully submitted reviews to

-the total number of generated reviews in the

-network.

-☐ SD.
-It is defined as the average duration

-between the time when a review is generated

-and the time when it is successfully received

-by the vend dor
+- ☐ SR. It is defined as the ratio of the number of successfully submitted reviews to the total number of generated reviews in the network. - □ SD.
+It is defined as the average duration between the time when a review is generated and the time when it is successfully received by the vendor